Elements of information technology

 Can computers think?
 Can submarines swim?
 Turing test, Chinese room and society of mind.
 Computer as a super dumb and super fast file clerk.
 Computer as an error amplifier and heuristic solutions.
 Three waves of artificial intelligence: expert systems, statistical learning and contextual adaptation.
 Image recognition, shape filters and convolution neural nets.
 Network training and over fitting.
 Computer in a chess game as a bulldozer in a gym.
 ChatGPT and a high-tech plagiarism.
 Artificial intelligence or natural stupidity?
 Big data needs big theory.

-10. MIND BODY PROBLEM
+10. HUMAN MIND

 Capacity and limits of human mind.
 Mechanical universe and Descartes mind body problem.
 Linguistics and language as a window into human mind (Chomsky).
 Language, mathematics and music.
 Origin of man, cognitive abilities of our ancestors and other animals.
 Evolution as a brilliant engineer or a tinkering technician?
 Intelligence as a peak of evolution or a lethal mutation?

-Numerical simulations.
+Simulating physics with computers.
 Physical basis of computability and the limits of computers (Laughlin).
 Paradigm shift in physics: from reductionism to emergent phenomena in complex adaptive systems.

 12. OPERATING SYSTEMS